 Note: Some programs install in the AppData folder by default.
 On the other hand, some programs ask you permission to install in the AppData folder.

-Where to Find the AppData Folder in Windows 10
+Where to Find the AppData Folder in Windows 10 and 11

 Many users wonder where the AppData folder is on Windows 10.
 Because it’s hidden, you can’t see the AppData folder in Windows 10.
 But there is a way around this.